Renewables, Affordability and Reliability: What is the Future of Energy in Australia?

 This facility will help us in the business school engage in wider range of multi-disciplinary research with a significant impact, which is aligned with UniSA Research and Innovation Strategic Plan.

-The workshop will run by Tobii regional representative, Objective Eye Tracking in two days.
-In day one, eye tracking technology is introduced and related methods, scripts and outputs are reviewed.
-In day two, the focus is on hands-on training and running tests using case studies.
+The workshop ran by Tobii regional representative, Objective Eye Tracking in two days.
+In day one, eye tracking technology was introduced and related methods, scripts and outputs were reviewed.
+In day two, the focus was on hands-on training and running tests using case studies.

 I4C Research Visit

-On the 4th and 5th of September, four I4C researchers will be visiting The School of Commerce to help build research collaboration and provide an opportunity to identify ways in which their research can be supported.
+On the 4th and 5th of September, four I4C researchers visited The School of Commerce to help build research collaboration and provide an opportunity to identify ways in which their research can be supported.

 - Dr Habtamu Tilahun Kassahun, Postdoctoral Research Fellow